First Adult Dental Visit Expectations

 Related: Learn more about dental x-rays

-The periodontal evaluation, also known as gum measurements, will be completed by either the dentist or a registered hygienist.
+The periodontal evaluation, or gum measurements, will be completed by the dentist or a registered hygienist.
 They may inquire about your brushing habits, dental history, and overall oral health.
 They will screen for two gum diseases; gingivitis and periodontal disease.Related: Read more about Prophylaxis

 The clinician will use a periodontal probe (millimeter measuring tool) to evaluate the space below your gums, and the dental assistant will document a series of numbers.
 Then, the dentist will discuss scaling and root planing if periodontal disease is present.

 The dentist may palpate under your jaw, behind your ears, and around your neck to look for abnormalities.
 Inform your dentist if you smoke, use chewing tobacco, consume alcohol, or have a family history of oral cancer.
 Early detection is key to long-term success.

 Teeth evaluation consists of visual, tactile, and radiographic assessment.
 This examination allows the clinician to diagnose any treatment.

 Many dentists use magnification loupes up to 3.5x to better visualize the teeth and surrounding gum tissue.
 Next, the dentist may use a dental instrument (explorer) to screen for cavities.
 If the explorer sticks, a cavity may be present.
-Learn more about cavities and how dentists manage them in the article below.

 Related: Learn more about Cavities

-After the dentist sits you up and explains their findings, the dentist will discuss treatment options and treatment alternatives.
+After the dentist sits you up and explains their findings, they will discuss treatment options and alternatives.
 It’s essential to understand why treatment is recommended before moving forward.
-If you cannot visualize the problem or understand the issue.
+The patient can lose trust if you cannot visualize the problem or understand the issue.